-How to enable the camera, microphone, or WebRTC?
+How to enable the camera, microphone, or WebRTC

-Like a normal browser, 3D WebView blocks web pages from accessing the device's camera and microphone by default.
+Like a normal web browser, 3D WebView blocks web pages from accessing the device's camera and microphone by default.
 However, applications can use Web.SetCameraAndMicrophoneEnabled() to enable camera and microphone access.
 On Windows and WebGL, no additional configuration is needed.
 However, on macOS, Android, iOS, and UWP, additional project configuration is needed in order to successfully grant camera and microphone access:

 For additional WebRTC topics, please see these sections: